 - a.
 Community residences must meet all federal, state and local requirements including, but not limited to, licensing, health, safety, and building code requirements. - b.
-The facility must retain a residential character, which is compatible with the surrounding residential neighborhood.

-6. Contractor Storage Yard and Storage Yard (Outdoor); Self-Storage Facility (With Accessory or Principal Outdoor Storage); Industrial - Light, General, Heavy with Outdoor Storage a.
-A storage yard and any outdoor storage associated with self-storage facilities (accessory or principal) or industrial - light, general, or heavy uses must be completely enclosed along all lot lines by a solid fence or wall a minimum of eight feet in height.
+The facility must retain a residential character, which is compatible with the surrounding residential neighborhood. - Contractor Storage Yard and Outdoor Storage of Materials; Self-Storage Facility (With Accessory or Principal Outdoor Storage); Industrial - Light, General, Heavy with Outdoor Storage - Any outdoor storage associated with contractor storage yards, outdoor storage of materials, self-storage facilities (accessory or principal) or industrial - light, general, or heavy uses must be completely enclosed along all lot lines by a solid fence or wall a minimum of eight feet in height.
 Fences or walls along the front or corner side lot line must be set back a minimum of 10 feet.
 Within the setback, one shrub a minimum of three feet in height must be planted linearly every three feet on-center along such fence or wall.
 Where any principal building screens an outdoor storage area, the fence and the associated setback is not required.